 Optimising & Working with the Google Display Network

-There are many different ways to get your ad onto the Display Network including – Remarketing, Audience Targeting, & Standard Keyword Targeting.
-The potential benefits are great, but the Display Network is a huge and complicated animal that is not easily tamed.
-Advertising on the Display Network can massively increase the exposure of your ads & display them on a huge variety of websites.
+There are many ways to get your ad onto the Display Network including – Remarketing, Audience Targeting, & Standard Keyword Targeting.
+The potential benefits are great, but the GDN is a huge and complicated animal that is not easily tamed.
+Advertising on the Display Network can massively increase the exposure of your ads and display them on a huge variety of websites.
 But with this comes the danger of paying for traffic from countless websites that could be completely irrelevant to your business.
-To avoid that you must optimise.
+To avoid that you must optimise and focus your required audience reach.